 Standard of care is a somewhat nebulous term, because the standard that is required to be upheld by one doctor, and what that doctor believes that standard of care to be, will be different from what another doctor believes.
 Sometimes, it takes several different experts, and many other doctors, to evaluate a case in order to determine whether or not an act has fallen below a standard of care.
 As someone who has been injured, or as the family representing someone who has been injured, it is important to work with an Atlanta medical malpractice attorney who has working relationships with a wide range of medical professionals and experts who can establish whether or not the treatment that the patient received actually did fall below the standard of care.

-The most common form of medical malpractice seen in Atlanta is the result of surgery performed by doctors that ends up resulting in a serious long-term injury to the patient.
-These are surgeries that fall below the standard of care because of an error or omission by the doctor, or the situations where the doctor’s negligent act falls below that standard of care and the patient suffers a life-altering injury.
+The most common form of medical malpractice in our area is surgery performed by doctors that ends up resulting in a serious, long-term injury to the patient.
+These are surgeries that fall below the standard of care because of an error or omission by the doctor, or situations where the doctor’s negligent act falls below that standard of care, causing the patient to suffers life-altering injury.

 This can often happen in surgeries that involve internal joint or tissue replacements, such as knee or shoulder surgery.
 In the case of a surgery that plans to employ foreign objects, such as screws, to repair the bodily function, medical malpractice cases can arise if the foreign objects have not been absolutely, completely, and utterly sterilized and prepared for insertion into the body, which is a very vulnerable environment when accepting unnatural materials.

 When a doctor is tasked with repairing ligaments, tendons, or cartilage for a patient, failure to live up to the standard of care required by such a surgery can leave the patient in considerable worse condition than they were before electing to have surgery done, thereby warranting contact with a medical malpractice attorney in Atlanta.